Developing the Pillars of the New England Innovation Ecosystem

 SeaAhead

-"We talk about global strategic competition; it is not just competition, the United States is contested across domains."
+"We talk about global strategic contestation; it is not just competition, the United States is contested across domains."

 Dr. Keoki Jackson